Know Thy Anchorsby Susie Amundson

 But when the day-to-day stressors accumulate even further with things like homeschooling, working remotely, missing paychecks, peering into the unknown future, and strained relationships with our loved ones, we get a sense of helplessness and hopelessness.

 It’s here we start feeling listless, numb, and disengaged.
-So if you’re surgically attached to Netflix, CNN, or social media, it’s likely you’re in the basement of the dorsal vagal network.
-And yes, it’s dark and dank and lonely down there.
+So if you’re surgically attached to Netflix, CNN, social media, or a bottle of wine — it’s likely you’re in the basement of the dorsal vagal network.
+And yes, it’s dark and dank and feels like cold mashed potatoes down there.

 Ramping Up Our Stress-Resilience